Whiteknight/Acquaintance/docs/Testing.md

-## Testing Module
+# Testing Module

-**The Testing module is experimental and changes to the API will be made in future versions**
+**Warning**: The Testing module is experimental and changes to the API will be made in future versions based on usage and feedback

 Acquaintance provides a module with unit testing tools to help in unit testing code which uses messaging patterns.
 The testing module works very similar to the Mock Object pattern: Expectations are setup before the test and are verified after the test has completed.

 First you must initialize the Testing module: